 Other inspirations for my drawing were the myth of Orpheus and the story of the Musicians of Bremen (though I changed the characters a bit) and that is because the animals in the story group together to save themselves and become autonomous.
 In that way it symbolizes a healing of the collective shadow that caused the ordeal in The Innocent Offender and The Tower.

-The little white shoe that pops out from beneath the Justice's clothing is a reminder of the spiritual consequences of one’s actions, which in my drawing is expressed by the donkey, representing responsibility for mistakes one might have made and learning from them.
+The little white shoe that pops out from beneath the Justice's clothing is a reminder of the spiritual consequences of one’s actions, which in my drawing is expressed by the donkey, representing responsibility for mistakes one might have made and having learned from them.

-This card works in tandem with The Innocent Offender, which I associate with The Tower in the Tarot.
+This card works in tandem with The Reformer, which I associate with The Tower in the Tarot.